Techtonique/nnetsauce/README.md

 ````

-We can also combine these building blocks.
-In the following example, it increases the accuracy, as layers are added to the stack:
+We can also __combine `Custom` building blocks__.
+In the following example, doing that increases the accuracy, as new layers are added to the stack:

 ````python